 - Whenever possible, encryption is a very good idea.
 Though it takes some effort from the user, it will as well code and scramble your credentials not to let anybody easily procure them.

 - Over some time you’ll have to track and manage the pile of usernames and passwords you’ve accumulated.
 To do this effectively some special management utility like LastPass will come in handy for you.

-- Another way to data safety is double authentication, that is, before somebody is allowed to enter the system, he is required to fill in not just password and username, but also a unique code available through and SMS on the phone while logging in.
+- Another way to data safety is double authentication, that is before somebody is allowed to enter the system, he is required to fill in not just password and username, but also a unique code available through an SMS on the phone while logging in.
 Thus, if one gets your credentials, he still will be denied access.

 - Even if backing your data up on a physical drive may sound strange, this is what you are advised to do when it comes to cloud data security.
 Create your backup on an external drive to keep it with you in case anything happens.

 - Since you can never know which data is to become potentially dangerous later, it’s better to delete every e-mail or bank account’s warning message which have become worthless despite the limitless data storage space.